NexPlayer/iOS-SDK/player-statistics.md

 #### bufferInfo

-Instance of NXBufferInfo class to access buffer information related methods such asNSUInteger.
+Instance of NXBufferInfo class to access buffer information-related methods such asNSUInteger.

 **See Also**